How to Make Butter Toffee

 Surprise someone special today with this heart-warming crunchy delight.

-Just like my Rum Truffles or Coconut Truffles, this homemade butter toffee is gorgeous and delicious.
+Like my Rum Truffles or Coconut Truffles, this homemade butter toffee is gorgeous and delicious.
 With a cooking time of only 30 minutes, it’s a thoughtful, fancy gift that doesn’t require hours of effort.

 Recipe Notes